Russell and Dorothy Budd Establish $3 Million Endowment to Fund the Budd Innocence Center at The University of Texas School of Law

 Austin, Texas - November 20, 2017 - The national law firm of Baron & Budd is pleased to...READ MORE

-City officials allege Cardinal Health, AmerisourceBergen, McKesson Corp. responsible for growing drug epidemic
+Town officials allege Cardinal Health, AmerisourceBergen, McKesson Corp. responsible for devastating community

-In the suit, the City of Louisville alleges that three of the largest pharmaceutical distributors in the U.S. – Cardinal Health, AmerisourceBergen, and McKesson Corp. – each played a role in creating a public nuisance by failing to regulate orders of prescription opiates.
-The case was filed Monday, August 21, in federal district court in the Western District of Kentucky (Louisville/Jefferson County Metro Government v.
-AmerisourceBergen Drug Corporation et al: Case No.: 3:17-CV-508-JHM).
+In the suit, the City of Portsmouth alleges that three of the largest pharmaceutical distributors in the U.S. – Cardinal Health, AmerisourceBergen, and McKesson Corp. – each played a role in creating a public nuisance by failing to regulate orders of prescription opiates.
+The case was filed Wednesday, August 16, in federal district court in the Southern District of Ohio (City of Portsmouth v.
+AmerisourceBergen Drug Corporation et al: Case No.: 2:17-cv-00723-GCS-KAJ).

 In addition to Greene Ketchum, Levin Papantonio and Baron & Budd, the City is also working with the following law firms related to these cases: Hill, Peterson, Carper, Bee & Deitzler, PLLC; The McHugh Fuller Law Group; and Lancione & Lancione, LLC.